TheChesireCat/books/mds/default.md

-# Kit the Kat's Books
+# My Books

-Welcome to **Kit the Kat's Books**, a cozy corner to explore snippets, summaries, and musings from books that I love or plan to read.
+Welcome to **My Books**, a corner to explore snippets, summaries, and musings from books that I love or plan to read.

 ## Features